The Best European Christmas Markets Road Trip: A One Week Itinerary

 Luxembourg

-14) Luxembourg City – The capital of a small European nation of the same name, Luxembourg City is known for ruins of medieval fortifications, dramatic cliffs and sweeping views.
+14) Luxembourg City – The capital of a small European nation of the same name, Luxembourg City is known for its ruins of medieval fortifications, dramatic cliffs and sweeping views.
 The annual Winter Lights Festival illuminates the city with Christmas cheer and visitors can enjoy Christmas stalls, food and drink, a Ferris wheel, miniature train, concerts, workshops and shows for children.

 Western Germany